Tea23/arch-gog/README.md

     $ makepkg
     $ pacman -U gog-brokensword-1.0.0.7-1-any.pkg.tar

-And then to run it, check your XDG games menu or run `broken_sword`.
+And then to run it, check your XDG games menu or run `brokensword`.

 ##Contributors
 If you would like to contribute, just contact any of the current contributors.